nataly-projects/PetWatch/PetWatchApp/PetWatchServer/README.md

 - jsonwebtoken: Implementation of JSON Web Tokens for user authentication.
 - swagger-jsdoc: Library to generate Swagger/OpenAPI documentation from JSDoc comments.
 - Other dependencies as specified in package.json.

+## API Documentation
+The API documentation is provided using Swagger.
+Swagger UI allows you to explore the API endpoints and test them directly from your browser.
+You can access the API documentation for the PetWatch Server API by navigating to [http://localhost:5001/api-docs-ui](http://localhost:5001/api-docs-ui) in your browser.

 ## Available Scripts

 In the project directory, you can run: